Your heart lit up oil light while driving?

 Open the cap when the engine is hot

-Real-world examples of common situations
+Real-world examples of oil light on

 Case 1 - The car stopped for months